 In addition, the MOC has issued several sets of regulations with respect to online music search services, including the Provisional Regulations for the Administration of Online Culture ("Online Culture Regulation") effective on July 1, 2003 and further amended on July 1, 2004, and the Notice on Strengthening and Improving the Content Censorship of Online Music Content ("MOC Notice") issued on September 3, 2009.
 The MOC has stipulated that the provision of online music search services constitutes disseminating music products via the Internet for which an Online Culture Permit is required.
-Sogou Information accordingly applied for and was granted such a permit in November, 2010.
-In addition, the MOC requires that domestic music products be registered with the MOC within 30 days after being made available online, while imported music products must be approved by the MOC before being made available online.
+Sogou Information accordingly applied for and was granted such a permit in November, 2010 and was granted a renewal in September, 2011.
+In addition, the MOC requires that domestic music products be registered with the MOC within 30 days after being made available online.
 Due to the lack of relevant implementation rules, search companies, including Sogou, were unable to complete registration and approval procedures with the MOC.
-However, on January 7, 2011, March 17, 2011 and August 19, 2011 the MOC separately issued the Notice to Clean Up Illegal Online Music Product, Notice to Clean Up the second batch of Illegal Online Music Product and Notice to Clean Up the third batch of Illegal Online Music Product ("New MOC Notices") to further strengthen the supervision of online music search, which reiterated that domestic music products must be registered with the MOC within 30 days after being made available online, while imported music products must be approved by the MOC before being made available online.
+However, on January 7, 2011, March 17, 2011 and August 19, 2011 the MOC separately issued the Notice to Clean Up the second batch of Illegal Online Music Product and Notice to Clean Up the third batch of Illegal Online Music Product ("New MOC Notices") to further strengthen the supervision of online music search, which reiterated that domestic music products must be registered with the MOC within

+30 days after being made available online, while imported music products must be approved by the MOC before being made available online.
 In addition, the New MOC Notices specifically mentioned that the three batches of 300 imported song that had never been approved by the MOC needed to be removed immediately and deleted from the search results of online music search service providers beginning February 28, 2011, April 30, 2011 and September 15, 2011, respectively.
 Compliance with the MOC's filing and registration requirements for online music products may increase our costs of operation for the search business.
 Moreover, the 300 songs specified in the New MOC Notices may not be the final list.
 We are not able to register all of the online music products that appear in our search results.
 Therefore, if the MOC were to claim that we are not in compliance with MOC rules and regulations, we could face penalties, including fines.
 In addition, our search results for online music products may be negatively affected, which in turn would have an adverse effect on our search business.